replikativ/datahike/doc/distributed.md

 read access rights to the store, no setup of a server or additional steps are needed to join against the indices of this external database!

+Note: This allows you to *massively shard* databases.
+A good design pattern is to create a separate database for a set of facts that you need to consistently update together, e.g. one database per business client.

 ## Single writer

 If you want to provide distributed write access to databases you need to setup